JackSzwergold/Writing/Walking Home Alone From Elementary School.md

-# Walking Home Alone From Elementary School
+## Walking Home Alone From Elementary School: The Time I Decided to Walk Home By Myself from School

 By Jack Szwergold, August 27, 2015